dourmiah/Fraud_detection_lead_2/00_mlflow_tracking_server/readme.md

 <!-- ###################################################################### -->
 # Testing

 * So far so good.
-However, at this stage Heroku still does'nt know how to launch the app (the MLFlow Tracking server)
+However, at this stage Heroku still does'nt know how to launch the app (the MLflow Tracking server)
 * Below we :
     1. Create a Procfile which tells Heroku how to launch the Server
     1. Update the content on Heroku
-    1. Launch the MLFlow Tracking Server
+    1. Launch the MLflow Tracking Server

 ## Create a Procfile